 One of the most common misconceptions about the impeachment process is that it automatically removes an official from office.
 However, that is not the case.
 Impeachment means the bringing of charges, so for an impeached official to be removed, they must first be convicted.
-At its most basic, the process is twofold: the Judiciary Committee in the U.S. House of Representatives drafts what are known as 'articles of impeachment' and presents them to the full House for a vote.
-These articles provide the members of the House the opportunity to review the accusations against the official, and they vote either for or against them.
+At its most basic, the process is twofold: Typically, the Judiciary Committee in the U.S. House of Representatives drafts what are known as 'articles of impeachment' and presents them to the full House for a vote.
+On occassion, another House committee may draft the articles.
+In the impeachment of Homeland Security Secretary Alejandro Mayorkas, the articles were drafted by the House Committee on Homeland Security.
+Articles of imeachment provide the members of the House the opportunity to review the accusations against the official, and they vote either for or against them.
 If there is a majority vote in favor of the articles, the official is impeached.